The unique Broadnose Pipefish! A fairly common fish in Malta that you probably never spotted

 The fish is part of the sea horse family and is typically found in the Eastern Atlantic, Baltic Sea, Black Sea, Sea of Azov and the Mediterranean Sea.

-Their colouration can vary from shades of brown or green which means that they sometimes look exactly like your typical floating sea algae, making them very difficult to spot and notice.
+Its colouration can vary from shades of brown or green, reaching a length of 20 centimetres which means that it sometimes looks exactly like your typical floating sea algae, making it very difficult to spot.

 Were you lucky enough to ever spot one?